Be a Messenger

 Did you know that some people don’t believe that police harassment exists?
 Read the comments on any major story on the subject, and you’ll find a few people excusing the beatings, shootings, and killings of innocent people by giving the cops the benefit of the doubt.
 This is happening in the Internet Age, so imagine how ignorant people were in the decades before YouTube, camera phones, etc.

 N.W.A.’s most famous song, “Fuck the Police,” was not only their outlet for venting, it also raised awareness of police brutality for many people.
 It wasn’t the first song to address the subject, but it was — and still is — the most notorious.
 It was also rapped in the raw, angry, sick-and-tired fashion that is to be expected from victims, rather than the calm, more insightful style of most music from that time.

 Speaking of which, N.W.A. was outspoken about the lack of mainstream music that the ghetto could relate to.
 They wanted balance.
-They also spoke out against musicians who preach against profanity, drugs, etc. in their songs, but engage in it anyway.
+They also spoke out against musicians who preach against profanity, drugs, etc. in their songs, then engage in it anyway.
 They could have done what most people do: complain about the lack of musicians who do what they did, with no intention of filling that gap.
 They could have complained that not enough people are talking about police brutality, again without providing a solution.